maxloopinmok/weekly-report/08 - 2023 Monday September 25 to Sunday October 1.md

-This report is updated as of Thursday 11.59pm this week.

 ### Monday (25 Sep)
 - I read and studied in library from 1.30pm to 5pm, 6pm to 8pm:
     - I read the day's news from The Straits Times: